 Celebration of Success

-- Best Professors: In 2011, UST School of Law professors placed in the top ten on Princeton Review’s “Best Professors” list.
+- Best Professors: In 2011 and 2013, UST School of Law professors placed in the top ten on Princeton Review’s “Best Professors” list.

 - Scholarly Impact: The scholarly impact of the School of Law's world class faculty was shown again with the release of the 2012 Scholarly Impact study.
 Out of 200 law schools nationwide, the School of Law ranked #30 using the methodology developed by University of Chicago law professor Brian Leiter.